FalixNodes-Software/KB-articles/content/_posts/falix/dashboard/2025-02-19-server-properties.md

 ### Online Mode (Cracked Mode)

 This is one of the most important settings to understand.
-By default, **online mode is enabled**, which means your server checks every player's account against Mojang/Microsoft's authentication servers.
+When **online mode is enabled**, your server checks every player's account against Mojang/Microsoft's authentication servers.
 Only players who own a legitimate copy of Minecraft can join.

 Disabling online mode (sometimes called "cracked mode") lets players without a paid account connect.
-While this might seem appealing if you have friends who haven't bought the game, it comes with serious risks:
+While this opens the server to more players, it comes with serious risks:

 - **Inventory and data wipes** -- player data is tied to UUIDs, and cracked accounts get different UUIDs, which can cause data loss when switching between modes
 - **Account impersonation** -- anyone can join using any username, including yours, and gain access to that player's inventory and permissions